Deadly force behind the wheel

 The next night, Osiel, who had no license, was driving 70 mph in a 45 mph zone on Highway 74 when Motsinger saw the van speed past and gave chase.

-Osiel pulled over at first, but told The Post that one of the teens in the car warned: If they get into trouble, they would be arrested.
+Osiel pulled over at first but told The Post that one of the teens in the car warned: If they got into trouble, they would be arrested.
 Everyone told him to go, he said.
 Osiel sped off.
 They were only a few miles from his home.

-“I felt like if I could get to where my mom was she could help me,” Osiel said.
+“I felt like if I could get to where my mom was, she could help me,” Osiel said.

-Motsinger asked a dispatcher to contact police ahead and ask if they had “stop sticks,” spiked strips that could be dropped into the roadway to disable the van’s tires.
+Motsinger asked a dispatcher to contact police ahead and ask whether they had “stop sticks,” spiked strips that could be dropped into the roadway to disable the van’s tires.
 No, she replied, according to audio of the radio conversation.

-He asked if he should PIT the van.
-A supervisor asked if there were other people in the vehicle.
+He asked whether he should PIT the van.
+A supervisor asked whether there were other people in the vehicle.

 At the time, North Carolina had no speed restriction on PIT maneuvers used by officers such as Motsinger, who had undergone more extensive training.
 But the policy prohibited troopers from using the maneuver if the fleeing vehicle was believed to be carrying “children or other innocent passengers.”

-Note: Editor’s note: The videos in this story contain graphic content.